 In April 2020, after further briefing, the court ruled for our clients on the merits, once again enjoining—this time permanently—7 of the 9 challenged restrictions, agency-wide.
 As a result of this decision, AOUSC employees will continue to be able to express opinions publicly regarding a political party or partisan candidate for office; wear or display partisan political badges, signs, or buttons; contribute funds to a political party, political action committee, or partisan candidate for office; attend partisan fundraisers; be a member of a partisan political organization; attend events for a partisan candidate for office; and attend party conventions, rallies, or meetings.

 In the summer of 2020, the government appealed the decision as to the 7 restrictions on which we won, and we cross-appealed as to the 2 restrictions on which we lost.
-Briefing before the court of appeals concluded in March 2021.
+Briefing and argument took place in 2021.